Cornell University College of Engineering: History

 The College of Engineering was founded in 1870 as the Sibley College of Mechanical Engineering and Mechanic Arts.
-The program was housed in Sibley Hall on what has since become the Arts Quad, both of which are named for Hiram Sibley, the original benefactor whose contributions were used to establish the program.
+The program was originally housed in Sibley Hall on what has since become the Arts Quad, both of which are named for Hiram Sibley, the original benefactor whose contributions were used to establish the program.
 The college took its current name in 1919 when the Sibley College merged with the College of Civil Engineering.
 It was housed in Sibley, Lincoln, Franklin, Rand, and Morse Halls.
-In the 1950s the college moved to the southern end of Cornell's campus.

 The college is known for a number of firsts.

+Kate Gleason, Cornell's first female mechanical engineering student, matriculated in 1884, and later became the first woman elected to the American Society of Mechanical Engineers.

 In 1889, the college took over electrical engineering from the Department of Physics, establishing the first department in the United States in this field.
 The college awarded the nation's first doctorates in both electrical engineering and industrial engineering.
 The Department of Computer Science, established in 1965 jointly under the College of Engineering and the College of Arts and Sciences, is also one of the oldest in the country.

+In the 1950s the college moved to the southern end of Cornell's campus to form The Engineering Quadrangle.

 For many years, the college offered a five-year undergraduate degree program.
-However, in the 1960s, the course was shortened to four years for a B.S. degree with an optional fifth year leading to a masters of engineering degree.
+However, in the 1960s, the course was shortened to four years for a B.S. degree with an optional fifth year leading to a master of engineering degree.
 From the 1950s to the 1970s, Cornell offered a Master of Nuclear Engineering program, with graduates gaining employment in the nuclear industry.
 However, after the 1979 accident at Three Mile Island, employment opportunities in that field dimmed and the program was dropped.
 Cornell continued to operate its on-campus nuclear reactor as a research facility following the close of the program.
 For most of Cornell's history, Geology was taught in the College of Arts and Sciences.
 However, in the 1970s, the department was shifted to the engineering college and Snee Hall was built to house the program.
 After World War II, the Graduate School of Aerospace Engineering was founded as a separate academic unit, but later merged into the engineering college.

 Cornell Engineering is home to many teams that compete in student design competitions and other engineering competitions.
 Presently, there are teams that compete in the Baja SAE, Automotive X-Prize (see Cornell 100+ MPG Team), UNP Satellite Program, DARPA Grand Challenge, AUVSI Unmanned Aerial Systems and Underwater Vehicle Competition, Formula SAE, RoboCup, Solar Decathlon, Genetically Engineered Machines, and others.